 - The shape and height of your belly can indicate your baby’s sex.

 Reality: Although everyone’s sure you’re going to have a boy because you’re carrying low and a girl if it’s high, this popular belief just isn’t true.
-The facts suggest that the shape and height of your belly is determined by lots of other things including: muscle tone, uterine tone (the strength, flexibility and muscular structure of the uterus), and baby’s position.
+The facts suggest that the shape and height of your belly are determined by lots of other things including muscle tone, uterine tone (the strength, flexibility and muscular structure of the uterus), and baby’s position.